Expand description

 If it’s a crash/panic and you believe it has to do with parsing a packet, you might want to set the level to trace

 since that’ll make it show the first few hundred bytes of every packet received.
-This may produce a lot of logs, so pipe it into a file with &> azalea.log
+This may produce a lot of logs, so use a command like RUST_LOG=trace NO_COLOR=1 cargo run &> azalea.log

 Note: If you get a SetLoggerError